Date: 12th July

 Date:17th May 2017

 Just the three of us again today but enough to carry out the necessary surveying with the theodolite so that all trenches and test pits could be planned in accurately.
 We were also able to carry on opening up test pit 2 which we had started last time.
 We soon we’re able to show that the stony debris spread across the whole of the trench (with a large lump of tar like material on the east side which proved impossible to remove).
 Once photographed and recorded we cut through the stony debris and soon came onto a flat surface lying under the stony overburden at a depth of between 35 and 50 cm.
 It comprised of very similar material to test pit one and obviously a continuation of this surface.
-For a few weeks now we’ve been digitising the all the various maps so that we can understand the development of the area over time.
-Adding the accurate survey data enable us to see exactly where our trenches are located relative to the previous road alignments.
-The result shows quit clearly that the access road to Freezelands Farm in the 18th century started just where our stone wall with its terminal stone is located.
+For a few weeks now we’ve been digitising all the various maps so that we can understand the development of the area over time.
+Adding the accurate survey data enables us to see exactly where our trenches are located relative to the previous road alignments.
+The result shows quit clearly that the access road to Freezelands Farm in the 18th century started not far from Trench 1 where we discovered the stone wall with its terminal stone (could it be the entrance gate).
 It also shows that our test pits are well inside the with of the original road which is shown as almost 13 metres wide at this point.
 To have a chance of revealing the road edge, which may give us a clue to its construction date, we would need to go much further out with our next test pit.

 Date: 9th May 2017